2025 AiR Open Call

 Apply Now

-We invite you to submit your applications for the 8th edition of the International Artist in Residence Program (KARP AiR 2025), which will take place from 3rd to 17th November 2025 in the Kamina Radio Rein Station and KARP land, Atakpamé, Togo.
-Cultural Revitalization is the theme of the program.
+We invite you to submit your applications for the 9th edition of the International Artist in Residence Program (KARP AiR 2026), which will take place from 3RD to 17TH OCTOBER 2026 in the Kamina Radio Rein Station and KARP land, Atakpamé, Togo.
+Cultural Revitalization 2 is the program’s theme.
+The Artist must arrive on the 1st (Thursday) to 2nd (Friday), then on the 3rd we moved from Lome to Atakpeme.
+Note: The organization is taking care of the artist from 3rd to 17th.

 This year’s program is open to international artists who will find themselves in a unique space for creative exploration and development in an artistic environment.
-Our residencies are process-oriented and encourage artists to experiment, focus on new themes, look for inspiration in their surroundings, and perhaps a creative dialogue with other artists, both international and local.
-The program is designed to be both supportive and inspiring, enabling you to develop lifelong friendships, professional relationships and future collaborations.
+Our residencies are process-oriented and encourage artists to experiment, focus on new themes, seek inspiration in their surroundings, and perhaps engage in creative dialogue with other artists, both international and local.
+The program is designed to be both supportive and inspiring, enabling you to develop lifelong friendships, professional relationships, and future collaborations.

 ABOUT THE RESIDENCY

-This is the eight years that KARP organize international residency program and it will be unique, because in addition to the experience of the residence in the ruins of Kamina, the residency program will involve local audience.
+This is the Ninth year that KARP organize international residency program, and it will be unique, because in addition to the experience of the residence in the ruins of Kamina, the residency program will involve the local audience.

 The two-week stay of international artists is divided into two parts.

-In the first week, visits will be organized in the region, such as meeting the chief and elders of Kamina, going to the ministry of art, culture & tourism and arts center, during which the local authorities will present the ongoing cultural development of the region.
-The week will also be devoted to the implementation and realization of artist own projects, which will finally be shown at the exhibition in the second week
+In the first week, visits will be organized in the region, such as meeting the chief and elders of Kamina, going to the Ministry of art, culture & tourism, and the arts center, during which the local authorities will present the ongoing cultural development of the region.
+The week will also be devoted to the implementation and realization of the artist’s own projects, which will finally be shown at the exhibition in the second week

-The second week, during which the residency program will be realized, where the participants of the residency will have the opportunity to get to know the local culture, creativity, while sharing their own experiences with other artists.
-Local artists invited to participate in the program will be encouraged to have direct contact with the audience, our international artists by sharing their own experiences or short workshops.
-The program will be climax with exhibition and durbar at the last days.
+The second week, during which the residency program will be realized.
+Participants of the residency will have the opportunity to get to know the local culture and creativity, while sharing their own experiences with other artists.
+Local artists invited to participate in the program will be encouraged to have direct contact with the audience, our international artists, by sharing their own experiences or short workshops.
+The program will climax with an exhibition and durbar on the last days.

 The Artist Residency Program includes attractions such as:

-• Implementation of artist own projects or work
+• Implementation of the artist’s own projects or work

-• Conferences and workshop for local artists and children
+• Conferences and workshops for local artists and children

 • Performances by performing artists.